-4. Educate yourself: Don't wait until it's too late to find out you don't meet all the requirements to graduate, or you can't register because you're off track, or didn't know how to sequence your classes.
-Be proactive take advantage of the resources around you.
-Visit our advising center in Chapman 103 and speak will Sister Groom or Brother Cornick.
+4. Educate yourself: Don't wait until it's too late to find out you don't meet all the requirements to graduate, or you can't register because you didn't meet with your faculty mentor, or didn't know how to sequence your classes.
+Be proactive and take advantage of the resources around you.
+Visit our advising center in Chapman 103 and speak with the advisors.
 Find out about track adjustments and when to apply for them.
-Talk with your faculty advisor to make sure you're on-track with your education goals.
+Talk with your faculty mentor to make sure you're on-track with your education goals.
 Follow the Professional Development Plan.
 Again ASK QUESTIONS!

 5. Physics Student Handbook: Read and become familiar with the Student Handbook.
 This is a great resource and can answer many questions.